 NOTE — Some coir pith do not absorb the acid and therefore do not disperse readily.
 In such cases, place the beaker after addition of the acid in a vacuum desiccator for a few minutes to facilitate wetting and dispersion.

-D-6.2 After the specimen is dispersed, cover the beaker with a watch glass and keep it in a bath at 20 ± 1 °C for 2 h.
+D-6.2 After the specimen is dispersed, cover the beaker with a watch glass and keep it in a bath at 20 °C ± 1 °C for 2 h.
 Stir the material frequently during this time to ensure complete solution.

-D-6.3 Add about 300 to 400 ml of water to a flask (see D-2.3) and transfer the material from the beaker to the flask.
+D-6.3 Add about 300 ml to 400 ml of water to a flask (see D-2.3) and transfer the material from the beaker to the flask.
 Rinse and dilute with water to 3 percent concentration of sulfuric acid, to a total volume of 575 ml.

 D-6.4 Boil the solution for 4 h, maintaining constant volume either by using a reflux condenser or by frequent addition of hot water.